Personal information

 Beste, Christian, Prof. Dr. rer. nat., Dipl.-Psych.

-Division Cognitive Neurophysiology, Department of Child and Adolescent Psychiatry and Psychotherapy, Faculty of Medicine & Institute of Psychology Faculty of Mathematics and Natural Sciences, TUD
+Division Cognitive Neurophysiology, Department of Child and Adolescent Psychiatry and Psychotherapy, Faculty of Medicine & Institute of Psychology Faculty of Mathematics and Natural Sciences

 Current position